 Thriving at Work – Review of Workplace Health

 An independent review of mental health and employers by Lord Dennis Stevenson and Paul Farmer published in October 2017 makes many recommendations to the Government – yet to be implemented – the main focus is on mental health although there are plenty of other recommendations too.

-Download the full report here thriving-at-work-stevenson-farmer-review
+Download the full report here: Thriving at Work Review

 Fit for Work Scheme Made Redundant

 Sad news – referrals to the Fit for Work service has been stopped (Dec 15th, 2017) due to lack of interest and usage.
 It’s not surprising – no one really knew its role.
 And yet, think of the money that has been wasted from the pilot schemes through to the setting up of companies, advertising, recruitment and training?
 Still no news on the Responsibility Deal – I fear that is doomed too.
 See the message on the blog post page – with no updates that I can see…

 The Data Protection Act is being replaced by the General Data Protection Regulations in May 2018.
 Are you ready for this in your workplace?
 Read the article from the Telegraph and guidance from both BT and the Information Commissioners Office.

 Just published (Sept 2017) by Public Health England and Healthy Working Lives is the Workplace Health Needs assessment guidance with step by step guidance on how to assess your workers’ needs.

 Whilst this is a much-needed document – there is too much emphasis on wellbeing aspects and not enough focus on protecting workers health from the effects of the job.
 Yes, let’s deal with the public health issues – after all the NHS is struggling to cope with ill health.
 But I and my colleagues, always explain to business owners that wellbeing initiatives comes way down the list of priorities and to give such emphasis on say, stopping smoking and culture is just muddying the water again.